gouriano/cxx-toolkit/pages/ch_ser.md

         // Do some user-defined processing of the bioseq }

-Note that from a choice variant hook you can not skip stream data -- this could leave the choice object in an uninitialized state.
-For this reason the CReadChoiceVariantHook class has no DefaultSkip() method.
+Note that skipping a choice variant leaves the choice object in an uninitialized state.

 <a name="ch_ser.Read_Object_Hook_Sample"></a>